How many times can you reuse a mask before replacing it? - NewsBreak

 There is no “true, hard and fast rule,” for wearing disposable masks, Chris Sulmonte, a project administrator for the Johns Hopkins Bio-Containment Unit, tells Nexstar.
 Instead, you should take into account two main factors.

 First, Sulmonte says to evaluate the fit of the mask.
 Any mask, whether it’s a KN95, a light blue disposable, or a reusable mask, should fit well.
-If the ear loops are starting to expand or stretch, or there are gaps developing on the side or around the mask, it’s time to replace the mask.
+If the ear loops are starting to expand or stretch, or there are gaps developing on the side or around the mask, it’s time to replace the mask.‘Huge problem’: Experts concerned paid sick policies are worsening omicron surge

 “That [lightly-used] mask doesn’t have a lot of residue inside of it, a lot of sweat, things that break down the material or thin it out,” Sulmonte says.
 But if you take that same mask, wear it at the gym for a 60-minute workout and sweat in it, it’s best to not re-wear that mask.
 “A lot of times you will see some discoloration, you’ll see a lot of moisture inside of there, you’ll start to see the material and it’ll start to wear out a little bit.
 That’s probably a good time to change that out.”